 - Buy things online, using mobile devices or in stores.

-- Pay using your debit card, credit card, bank account, PayPal balance or other payment methods.
+- Pay using your debit card, credit card, bank account, PayPal balance (if we have verified the required identifying information you provided to us) or other payment methods.

-- Accept debit card, credit card, bank account, PayPal balance or other payment methods.
+- Accept debit card, credit card, bank account, PayPal balance or other payment methods from others.

 You are responsible for maintaining adequate security and control of any and all IDs, passwords, personal identification numbers (PINs), or any other codes that you use to access your PayPal account and the PayPal services.
 You are responsible for keeping your mailing address, email address and other contact information up-to-date in your PayPal account profile.